 “Refreshingly (if at times devastatingly) uncanny, funny, and clever.” —The Millions

-Daniel Torday is the author of three novels The 12th Commandment (St. Martin’s Press, 2023), Boomer1 (St. Martin’s Press, 2018) and The Last Flight of Poxl West (Picador, 2015), a New York Times Book Review Editor’s Choice and an International Dublin Literary Award nominee; and the novella The Sensualist, winner of the National Jewish Book Award for Outstanding Debut Fiction.
+Daniel Torday is the author of three novels The 12th Commandment (St. Martin’s Press, 2023), Boomer1 (St. Martin’s Press, 2018), and The Last Flight of Poxl West (Picador, 2015), a New York Times Book Review Editor’s Choice and an International Dublin Literary Award nominee; and the novella The Sensualist, winner of the National Jewish Book Award for Outstanding Debut Fiction.

 Torday’s fiction, essays, and criticism have appeared in The New York Times, NPR, The Paris Review Daily, Esquire, and Tin House.
 His work has been included in both the Best American Short Stories and Best American Essays series.

 A two-time National Jewish Book Awardee and winner the 2017 Sami Rohr Choice Prize, he is Director of Creative Writing at Bryn Mawr College.